indiegamecon/indiegamecon-gatsby/src/markdown/home.md

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/cOagQX87SCI" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-It’s tricky to market a game with no budget, and it’s difficult to labor in solitude on a passion project.
-But when strangers pick up the controller and start to laugh and smile, it all seems worth it.
-And when you meet fellow creators who understand the highs and lows of indie game development, you feel like you’ve found your tribe.
+It’s tricky to market a game without a budget.
+Laboring on your passion project in solitude can be difficult.
+So when you get the opportunity to share your game (players pick up the controller, and start to laugh and smile) it all seems worth it.
+When you meet fellow creators, who understand the highs and lows of indie game development, you feel like you’ve found your tribe.

-That’s why Indie Game Con exists: to put creator-owned games in front of mainstream audiences, and build a space where game developers can hang out with their own.
+That’s why Indie Game Con (IGC) exists: to put creator-owned games in front of mainstream audiences, and build a space where game developers can hang out with their own.

-IGC has been an annual event in Eugene, Oregon since 2013, and is run by Bitforest, a non-profit organization sponsored by Innovate Oregon.
-Run by volunteer tech and game dev professionals, it’s an expression of the inclusive game community in Eugene and beyond.
+2019 Marks the 6th annual IGC Eugene, OR..
+This event is backed by Bitforest, a local non-profit organization sponsored by Innovate Oregon.
+IGC is powered by volunteer tech and game dev professionals and its generous community sponsors.
+It’s the ultimate expression of the inclusive game community in the Eugene area.

+This event features: Dozens of games developed by local creators, an Artist Alley, vendor booths, workshops, and panels.

 ### Signup as a [Contributor](/games/), Volunteer, or Buy a Ticket on [Eventbrite](https://indiegamecon2019.eventbrite.com)